 Which meant in this case more than 20-30 seconds of loading time.

 I checked our Geckoboard and saw that the apdex scores were very wrong.
 I assumed that maybe a bot attempting to place automated orders or something similar.
-I checked the server logs whether there was any suspiciously high traffic ip addresses but found none.
+I checked the server logs whether there were any suspiciously high traffic ip addresses but found none.
 My colleagues had let me know that the static pages were also very slow.
 Which meant the bot assumption was false…

 I continued the investigation with the server statuses.
-This is one of apache’s most useful and (I think) less-known feature.
+This is one of apache’s most useful and (I think) less-known features.
 And we saw our whole system on top of its head… Most of the processes were in state “G”.
 It can be translated to “Gracefully finishing”.
-But what did this mean exactly???
-It was not really obvious and it was not 100% sure but it looked like our proxy webserver failed to handle the connections and dropped them before draining their content properly.
+But what did this mean exactly?
+It was not very obvious and it was not 100% sure but it looked like our proxy webserver failed to handle the connections and dropped them before draining their content properly.
 So something had to be wrong a step before the apaches.
 I realised that this had to be a nginx problem.

 So we returned to our previous point: the cause of “G”s.
 I wanted to verify what the situation was around our nginx.
-After some typos and troubles I enabled the equivalent of mod_status on our nginx server using this page.
+After some typos and troubles, I enabled the equivalent of mod_status on our nginx server using this page.

 I checked the numbers and saw that we had 2000 connections and most of them were waiting… Hmm.

 I opened our nginx config and realised that we had only 1